|

 1. How do I obtain tickets to SILL lectures?

-Single day tickets can be purchased "at the door" on the day of the lecture, except for rare instances in which season ticket holders fill all the seats.
-Despite selling out our Thursday Series tickets, no one was turned away for the lack of seats in 2010.
-Season tickets can be purchased by mail beginning October 15th.
-Order forms are at the back of our brochure, which is available at Sarasota County libraries and many other public places of visitor interest.
+Single day tickets can be purchased at the door on the day of the lecture.
+Season tickets can be purchased by mail or by credit card via the website starting about March 15th.
+Order forms are available in our brochure, which is available at Sarasota County libraries and many other public places of visitor interest.
 The website also offers a printable order form.
-Those who purchase a series ticket are placed on the mailing list for next year, as well those who submit a form asking to have their name added to the list.
-A brochure can also be obtained by calling SILL at 941-365-6404.
-Season tickets are available for sale at all lectures during the first two weeks of the season.
+Those who purchase a series ticket are placed on the mailing list for next year, as well those who use the website to submit a form asking to have their name added to the list.
+A brochure can also be obtained by calling SILL at 941-365-6404 and leaving a message.
+Season tickets can be purchased during the first two weeks of the season for all lecture series when available.
+Tickets are allocated on a first-come first-served basis.
+Although there is expected to be adequate space for everyone, SILL reserves the right to cease ticket sales to a series when venue capacity is reached.

 2. What do tickets cost?